 At Stetson University's College of Law, competence comes from a solid academic curriculum backed by an intensive program of skills training through legal clinics and other real-law experiences.
 As a graduate of the program, you will enter the workforce ready to work with a solid education in business and law designed to develop management competencies.

 In this program, you will enjoy a significant savings in required coursework.
 Both degrees may be completed within three years.
-The M.B.A. program accepts 12 credit hours from a list of directed electives in the law program, and the College of Law accepts 12 credit hours from the M.B.A. program of study.
-Your net benefit is a reduction of 24 credit hours when compared to pursuing the two degrees independently.
+The M.B.A. program typically accepts 9 credit hours from a list of directed electives in the law program, and the College of Law accepts 12 credit hours from the M.B.A. program of study.
+Your net benefit is a reduction of 21 credit hours when compared to pursuing the two degrees independently.

-- Two M.B.A. classes are offered in each of the fall, spring and summer semesters at the College of Law.
+Two M.B.A. classes are offered in each of the fall, spring and summer semesters.
+The classes run consecutively in two 8-week sessions.

-- Students generally begin M.B.A. classes during their fourth semester in law school and may begin M.B.A. classes in the fall, spring or summer.
+Full-time students generally begin M.B.A. classes after their second semester in law school and may begin M.B.A. classes in the fall, spring or summer.

-- All advanced-level M.B.A. requirements for the J.D./M.B.A. program can be satisfied at the College of Law.
+All advanced-level M.B.A. requirements for the J.D./M.B.A. program can be satisfied through online M.B.A. courses and selected College of Law live courses.

 How to Participate in the J.D./M.B.A.
 Program

-When applying to the M.B.A. program, you may request that copies of your transcripts, recommendation letters and L.S.A.T. scores be sent from the College of Law to the Office of Graduate Business Programs, which will also require an official copy of your transcript from the College of Law reflecting your progress in the J.D. program.
-Transcripts and L.S.A.T. scores are sent from the registrar's office at the College of Law and the recommendation letters are sent from the admission office at the College of Law.
-You may be exempt from the G.M.A.T. by presenting acceptable L.S.A.T. scores.
+When applying to the M.B.A. program, you may request that copies of your transcripts, recommendation letters and L.S.A.T. scores be sent from the College of Law to the Office of Graduate Admissions, which will also require an official copy of your transcript from the College of Law reflecting your progress in the J.D. program.
+Transcripts and L.S.A.T. scores are sent from the Registrar's Office at the College of Law, and the recommendation letters are sent from the Office of Admissions at the College of Law.

 J.D./M.B.A.
 Core Courses